dmastrop/c11_AWS3_infra_with_python_wrapper_multiple_boto3_gitlab_pipeline_VPS/README.md

 ```

-This is called from the main() function after the module2c registry is processed (see prior section above)
+This is run after the main() function after the module2c registry is processed (see prior section above)
 ```
 if __name__ == "__main__":
     main()